conradhodge/win-dev/README.md

-# Windows Subsystem for Linux
+# Windows Development Environment

-This repo is for provisioning Linux under the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
-It assumes you are installing the Ubuntu 18.04 distribution, which as of writing, is the latest [Ubuntu LTS](https://wiki.ubuntu.com/Releases).
+This describes how to setup a Windows machine for development.
+This repo contains some [Ansible](https://www.ansible.com/) scripts to provision Linux under the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).

+## Development tools

+Install [Visual Studio Code](https://code.visualstudio.com/).
+Then you need to [install the WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+The provision scripts have been written for the Ubuntu distribution of Linux.
+Follow [this guide](https://code.visualstudio.com/docs/remote/wsl) to setup Visual Studio Code to use the WSL.

+The [Windows terminal](https://github.com/microsoft/terminal) is a terminal application for users of command-line tools on Windows.

 ## Setup

-First you need to [install the WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-Pick the [Ubuntu 18.04](https://www.microsoft.com/store/apps/9N9TNGVNDL3Q) distibution.

-Follow [this guide](https://code.visualstudio.com/docs/remote/wsl) to setup [Visual Studio Code](https://code.visualstudio.com/) to use the WSL.

 You will need to install some pre-requisites prior to running the provisioning scripts.
-Open the Ubuntu 18.04 WSL console and type the following command:
+Open the Linux console and type the following command:

 ```shell
 ./setup.sh
 ```

-Then you can run the provision command in the WSL console:
+Then you can run the provision command:

 ```shell
 make provision